 The Communist Party of India (M) alleged that the BJP unit of West Bengal had prior information about demonetization and they deposited money in banks just before the announcement.

-Arvind Kejriwal, the Chief Ministe of Delhi also claimed that the decision was not a secret.
+Arvind Kejriwal, the Chief Minister of Delhi also claimed that the decision was not a secret.
 He said that Sanjeev Kamboj, a local BJP leader in Punjab, posted the pictures of new Rs.
-2000 notes days before the official announcement, and a sudden increase in bank deposits between July and September 2016 was due to the leakage of the news.
+2000 notes days before the official announcement and a sudden increase in bank deposits between July and September 2016 was due to the leakage of the news.

 The Congress party demanded a probe into this huge jump in bank deposits before the demonetization.

 Arvind Kejriwal, Nitish Kumar ( Chief Minister of Bihar) and Rahul Gandhi ( Congress) alleged that the ruling BJP made large purchases of land in Bihar ahead of the demonetization due to prior information of currency ban.